 She had no idea what suddenly spurred him, but her father had been planning it even before the arrival of the New Year.
 She wasn’t sure if it was because of Larant’s progression at the academy, the lucrative trade with the many towns and villages around Ferrent, or if he was merely in a generous mood.

 Wondering about the reasons, her mind began fantasizing of an agreement between two men and their children, and a promise of unification between two houses. ‘…’ She quickly shook her head to erase such embarrassing delusions and hid herself under her blanket—as if the boy who was sleeping in one of the guest room could see and hear her thoughts.

 She quickly moved her mind toward the girls she’d met.

 “Karen, Joslin, Aubrey, Dalane, and Carise.”
 She recalled the five girls who she talked to and got along with earlier.

 “Karen and Dalane has black hair.
 Dalane is taller than Karen.
 Carise has curly brown hair and blue eyes, Aubrey is my age and helps at her grandma’s shop, Joslin is the oldest and has a… a male friend.”

-She silently repeated their names once more in her head, trying to commit them to memory in case she met them again.
+She silently repeated their names once more in her head, trying to commit them to memory in case she ever met them again.
 She started working backwards and trying to recall who their parents were, and which of them worked for her family.